start0318/Risk_Assessment/README.md

     predictive due to their data mining, flexible and non-linear nature, are not usually calibrated to model geographical relationships, essentially being ‘aspatial’ algorithms.

     I learn that Spatial is special!!!
 Dealing with geo spatial data, I needed a methodology that account not only for spatial structure of data but the meaning of that data.
-I found specific libraries in python to evaluate privacy using locations d ata(scikit-mobility) and do spatial geo-statistics (pysal); even though I did not use them directly on my project, exploring them planted ideas on a better approach to solve my project.
+I found specific libraries in python to evaluate privacy using locations data(scikit-mobility) and do spatial geo-statistics (pysal); even though I did not use them directly on my project, exploring them planted ideas on a better approach to solve my project.

     At the end of these two months, I appreciate the unfamiliar waters I was in and I feel great that I did not drown.